Placeholder

 Resolve placeholders

 In review mode, click the icon in the document toolbar to toggle between the placeholder text and the value of the metadata property that corresponds to the placeholder name.
-An unmapped placeholder will display the name when resolved.
+An unmapped placeholder displays the name when resolved.

 What displays in the document depends on the placeholder state, and to which publication it is resolving.
-See the table in States above.
+See the table summarizing what displays, in the preceding states section.

-When placeholders are resolved, and the publication root document is published, a mapped placeholder displays the value of the mapped property.
-If not mapped, the placeholder text will display.
+When placeholders are resolved, and the publication root document is published, the published content contains the following:

 Add a new placeholder while editing

-Use when adding a placeholder to content before a corresponding metadata property has been created.
+Use this when adding a placeholder to content, before a corresponding metadata property has been created.

 To insert a new placeholder in your content using the placeholder dialog:

 • In the editing context menu – click the Placeholder icon to display the Insert/edit placeholder dialog.
-You can use this option to map your placeholder to an existing metadata property, or to create a new placeholder then later create a new metadata property to map it to.
+You can use this option to map your placeholder to an existing metadata property, or to create a new placeholder, then at another time, create a new metadata property to map it to.

-Where a corresponding metadata property doesn’t exist yet, the placeholder state is unresolved.
-When the document is saved, in review mode you see a icon and the placeholder text to remind you to map it to a metadata property later.
+Where a corresponding metadata property doesn’t exist yet, the placeholder state is unmapped.
+When the document is saved, in review mode, you see a icon and the placeholder text to remind you to map it to a metadata property.
 For more information, see how to create metadata properties for placeholders.

 Add a placeholder to an existing property while editing